Collecting: Big risk big rewards

 While the information provided above can make collecting seem like a great investment, caution is advised when diving into the world of collecting.
 Collecting is basically a big gambling game with long term investments and risk if an item will become worth more than the material it’s made of.
 Look at the Beanie Babies craze in terms of what diving into collection craze can do.

 When the madness ends and the dust settles and our lives return to “normal,” there is one talent you will need to impress your friends, family and potential suitors: the ability to skillfully play a wide variety of card games.
 This is an ability that has often fallen by the wayside in our modern era but it is as important as ever to showcase your classiness and sharpness of mind.
 What better time than now to begin learning and practicing?
 I highly recommend the website cargames.io where you can learn important classics like Euchre, Hearts, Spades, Pinochle, Cribbage and Gin Rummy.

 Unfortunately the second most important card game you can learn is not available at cardgames.io so you will have to look elsewhere.
 That game is Poker.
 This is an important game culturally and socially.
 Theartofmanliness.com lists “Play Poker” at #58 on its list of “100 Skills Every Man Should Know,” right between #57 “Hitch/Back-up A Trailer” and #59 “Write in Cursive.”
-Of course, the ability to play a few hands of “Texas Hold ‘Em” isn’t just important for every many to know but every woman too and anyone who enjoys the space between.
+Of course, the ability to play a few hands of “Texas Hold ‘Em” isn’t just important for every man to know but every person too.